ebaraza10/dydx_flashloan_smart_contract/README.md

 About:
-An IERC20 based smart contract to obtain flashloads with dydx exchange.
+An EVM IERC20 based smart contract to obtain flashloads with dydx exchange.

 -Developed in solidity
 -Works with ERC20 tokens